nginx/unit-docs/source/configuration.rst

         :file:`/www/rubyapp/script.ru`.

     * - :samp:`threads`
-      - Integer that sets the number of worker threads per app process.
+      - Integer, sets the number of worker threads per app process.
 When started, each app process creates a corresponding number of threads to handle requests.

-        The default value is :samp:`1`.
+        The default is :samp:`1`.

     * - :samp:`hooks`
       - Pathname of the :file:`.rb` file defining the event hooks to be